Interstate 40: Construction

 The first sections of I-40 reused freeways that had been constructed prior to the Interstate Highway System or were under construction at the time of the authorization of the system.
 The first stretch in Tennessee reused a short freeway in Knoxville called the Magnolia Avenue Expressway, which was opened in two segments in 1952 and 1955.
-The first stretches in North Carolina were a short controlled-access sections of US 421 in Winston-Salem, and from Kernersville, constructed between 1955 and 1958.
+The first stretches in North Carolina were a short controlled-access section of US 421 in Winston-Salem, and from Kernersville, constructed between 1955 and 1958.
 By 1957, most states had begun construction on the first sections of I-40.
+The first construction project specifically for I-40 in 1958 was a section along the Pigeon River in Western North Carolina.
 The stretch between Memphis and Nashville, completed on July 24, 1966, was the first major stretch of interstate highway completed in Tennessee.

 On June 30, 1972, the final stretch of I-40 entirely within Arkansas, located between Clarksville and Ozark was opened; the last section to open in the state was the Hernando de Soto Bridge, which opened on August 2, 1973.
 The last segment in California to be completed was a short stretch in Needles, opened on August 13, 1973.
 The last original planned stretch of the highway in Tennessee, located east of Knoxville, was partially opened on December 20, 1974, and fully opened on September 12, 1975.
 The last section of I-40 in Oklahoma, a 17 mi stretch near Erick near the western end of the state, opened on June 2, 1975.